Distinguished Alumni Award

 In the community, Strand was recently appointed to the Fond du Lac School Board and serves on the Fond du Lac School District’s Drug Free Schools Task Force, the School District’s CSI and is chairperson of Element 1, Safe Schools and Violence Prevention.Strand is also on the Advisory Board at M.P.T.C.

-He received his Associate of Arts and Science Degree at UW-Fond du Lac in 1978 and finished his undergraduate work at UW-Oshkosh.
+He received his Associate of Arts and Science Degree at the Fond du Lac campus in 1978 and finished his undergraduate work at UW-Oshkosh.
 He continued his education by earning a master’s degree in Organizational Leadership Quality from Marian College (University).

 Sandi Roehrig, 2009